 The entire communication will take place inside the website via comments, all the messages will be encrypted (using has).
 Most of the data in the database of our website will be in encrypted.

-4.1 System Feature 1
+4.SystemFeature 4.1 System Feature 1

  Registration page, where the user can register. (high priority) 4.1.2